Ixovh/Mechanical_Engineering/task2folder/ReadMe.md

 # second task
 * **OverView**
-    * this task is designing robot's arm with 5 dgree of freedom
+    * this task is designing robot's arm with 5 degree of freedom

 * **Requirements**
     * 4 Servo motor